yangmingmei/LoFT/README.md

 2. Faciliate the application of deep reinforcement learning in floating offshore wind farms.
 3. Enable the trained agent to generalize to full-order models in OpenFast/Fast.Farm

-N.B.: This repository is still under heavy development.

 ## Brief Summary